When you talk to people, you rely on a shared understanding of the language and terminology you use.

 description:Differentiate between the things/situations where you can have a direct impact, and those where you don't.

-description:Our responses are mostly governed by our emotions.
+description:our responses are mostly governed by our emotions.
 So are the responses of others.

 description:Three distinct ways of leading a group, and their impact on productivity.